redayzarra/study-react/README.md

 1. **fetch()**: function which is implemented in all modern browsers and allows you to send a request to the server.

 2. **Axios**: a library that allows you to make HTTP requests to communicate with API's or other web servers more easily and efficiently.

+## Promises

+**Asynchronous:** An operation that may take a long time, essentially long-running.

+**Lead Concept:** A promise is an object that holds the eventual result or failure of an asynchronous operation.